• Skip to primary navigation

 Acidic drinks and foods vary in how they affect our overall health and wellness.
 For instance, lemon juice is very acidic going in, but once ingested, it has an alkalinizing effect.

-Whether you are looking to improve the ph level of your food and drink to promote better oral health, overcome cancer or other chronic and inflammatory illnesses, remedy acid reflux or gastroesophageal reflux disease, or want to learn more about and consume more healthy low-acid foods- you have come to the right place!
+Whether you are looking to improve the pH level of your food and drink to promote better oral health, overcome cancer or other chronic and inflammatory illnesses, remedy acid reflux or gastroesophageal reflux disease, or want to learn more about and consume more healthy low-acid foods- you have come to the right place!

 This article is intended for informational purposes only.
 It is not a substitute for the advice of a medical professional.

-Acidic vs Alkaline and How it Affects Health
+Acidic vs Alkaline

 This scale ranges from 0 to 14, with 0 being the most acidic, 7 considered neutral, and values higher than 7 indicating alkaline.

 When it comes to our bodies, maintaining a delicate balance between acidity and alkalinity is essential for overall well-being.
-Our digestive system, particularly the lower esophageal sphincter (LES), plays a pivotal role in this balance.

 This ring-like muscle serves as a gateway between the esophagus and the stomach, allowing food and beverages to pass into the stomach while preventing stomach acid from flowing back into the esophagus.